vvanpo/etiketfs/README.md

   impossible), it might make sense to give formats the option to implement automatic merging when possible (and give a hand in manual merge resolution à la `git`).

+* End-to-end encryption.
+This one is impossible I think, since the server must be able to read the file contents to extract metadata, and to cache said metadata.
+Users should be able to manage their own keys if they want, but it shouldn't be the default since having no recovery after lost keys would be disastrous for most users.
+Multi-user file access makes the whole story even more complicated.
+I suppose a middle-ground is where users that want true end-to-end encryption concede to running all queries locally, whereas others can use a server that handles keys ephemerally (per query?).
+Running queries locally would be acceptable when the entire filesystem can fit in the local cache, or if only unparameterized metadata is used in queries which can be precomputed (provided the entire filesystem contents are run through during initialization), but otherwise would be practically unusable for queries that need to read from every file.